 If you are using a non-roasted semiya, make sure to roast it before adding it to the recipe.
 This helps to achieve non-sticky semiya upma.
 Even though this recipe uses mixed vegetables, it can also be made without veggies.
 It is quick and simple and tastes great too.

 This Vegetable semiya/vermicelli upma recipe is a delicious and tasty wholesome meal that can be served as either breakfast or dinner.
-This vermicelli upma tastes great on its own but also goes well with Tomato Onion Chutney, coconut chutney, idli podi, or jaggery powder.
+This vermicelli upma tastes great on its own but also goes well with Tomato Chutney, coconut chutney, idli podi, or jaggery powder.

 You could also find similar recipes below and more at Breakfast Recipes.